animo/siera-cli/README.md

 aries-cli --copy --quiet connections invite --toolbox
 ```

-We wanted a quick-fire way of creating an invite to the toolbox so that we can
+With this quick-fire way of creating an invite to the [Aries toolbox](https://github.com/hyperledger/aries-toolbox) you can continue
 continue with the task at hand: testing an invitation workflow for our app.
 This
 command takes care of all the plumbing for us: